Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 ### Programmes & Tools

-  1. [Canva](https://www.canva.com/) For creation of the logo.
+  1. [Canva](https://www.canva.com/) For the creation of the logo.
   2. [Adobe Color Wheel](https://color.adobe.com/create/image-gradient) Image gradient feature was used to extract colors used in the logo and build a colour scheme.
-  3. [Am I Responsive](http://ami.responsivedesign.is/) Used to check responsivity of code and display the mock up in the documentation.
+  3. [Am I Responsive](http://ami.responsivedesign.is/) Used to check responsivity of code and display the mock-up in the documentation.
-  4. [MicroSoft Sniping Tool](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b) Used for various images, such as the color swatch and extraction of usedful information for my project drafts and plans.
+  4. [MicroSoft Snipping Tool](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b) Used for various images, such as the color swatch and extraction of useful information for my project drafts and plans.
   5. [TinyJPG](https://tinyjpg.com/)For resizing images to decrease loading time.
   6. [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) Used to test and optimize the site.
+  7. [Windows Paint](https://support.microsoft.com/en-us/windows/get-microsoft-paint-a6b9578c-ed1c-5b09-0699-4ed8115f9aa9) for the deployment diagrams in the README.md

 ### Sources